Call us now 01722 718444

 • Our local support crew is made up of local guides, assisted by drivers, porters, cooks and other support staff, depending on the type of trip.
 Local guides know the area well, and are a great source of knowledge about local customs and lifestyles.
 Not all support crew will speak English well, but are very friendly and approachable.
 The Discover Adventure crew work closely with the local crew to ensure your trip runs smoothly and safely.

 Your leader will arrange a collection of tips for the local support crew at the end of your trek, and you will be provided with a guideline amount in advance.
 Tipping is not obligatory, but once you see how hard they work on your behalf you will be happy to donate something!
-All our local crew are paid wages, but bear in mind that the average wage in many countries we travel to is far below what you would spend on a normal night out.
+All our local crew are paid wages, but bear in mind that the average wage in many countries may be less than you would spend on an average night out.

 • Your safety, and that of the rest of the group, is our highest priority.
 Our trips are designed and planned with safety in mind.
 Your crew will be equipped with communication devices (eg phones, radios and/or emergency satellite phones), medical kit and other safety apparatus appropriate to the destination.
 Our leaders always have access to our 24-hour emergency UK back-up.
 They are responsible for safety on the trip, and will make any changes to the itinerary they deem necessary, should local conditions dictate.
 Pre-trip administration - such as medical questionnaires and travel insurance as appropriate - is all done with your safety in mind.